ipc-lab/kaira/README.md

 # Installation

-The fastest way to install Kaira is directly from PyTorch:
+The fastest way to install Kaira is directly from PyPI:

 ```bash
 pip install kaira